Evandoi Srivaru

-Evandoi Srivaru is a 2006 Indian Telugu drama film directed by Satti Babu and produced by M. Dasaratha Raju starring Srikanth, Sneha and Nikita Thukral in the lead roles.
-The music was composed by Srikanth Deva with cinematography by Ram Prasad.
+Evandoi Srivaru is a 2006 Indian Telugu-language drama film directed by Satti Babu and produced by M. Dasaratha Raju starring Srikanth, Sneha and Nikita Thukral in the lead roles.
+The music was composed by Srikanth Deva.

 Plot

 Chandrasekhar (Sarath Babu) disowns his daughter Divya (Sneha) when she goes against his wishes and marries Surya (Srikanth).
 She later dies after accidentally falling off of the roof of her house.
 Before dying, Divya makes a final wish to her husband of having her son brought up by her father.
 Surya then does his best to fulfill her final wish.